Associate in Science | SC Program: AS.1490

 Note: Students must provide safety glasses and welding gloves, and those materials which are of continuing value outside of the classroom setting.
 This cost will be explained at the first class meeting.

-This is an introductory course designed for the student interested in acquiring basic welding skills to be used in a trade or service occupation.
-Emphasis is placed on current welding, cutting, and forming processes.
-A portion of this course may be offered in a distance education format.
+A beginning course designed for the student interested in acquiring basic welding skills to be used in a trade or service occupation.
+Emphasis is placed on oxyacetylene and arc welding in all positions.

 Apply Now